As we have read, the kingdom was worried in 1638. There was no heir apparent for the throne of France.

 At the Sanctuary of Our Lady of Graces in Cotignac, not far from Louvre, on November 3, 1637, the Blessed Mother had appeared to an Augustinian monk named Brother Fiacere while he was in prayer in the monastery of the church of Notre- Dame-des-Victoire (Our Lady of Victories)

-King Louis XIII, in his joy, subsequently decreed:
+King Louis XIII, in his joy, after the little future King (Louis XIV) was born, decreed:

 “We declare that we are taking the very Holy and Glorious Virgin Mary as special Protectress of our land, and, that on the feast of the Assumption we should commemorate our present declaration at High Mass.
 We similarly exhort all people that have a special devotion to the Virgin on that day to implore her protection that God will be served and revered in such a holy way that we and our subjects may finally reach the happy end for which we have all been created.
 Such is our wish”